Survey of Malware Analysis through Control Flow Graph using Machine Learning: Results

-The variety and quantity of malware have increased rapidly making the classification based on fixed features difficult.
+The variety and quantity of malware have increased rapidly, complicating classification based on fixed features.
 Also, the output of an ML model depends on the pattern of the training input samples.
-Therefore, any unseen pattern is able to go undetected and evade the anti-virus systems.
+Therefore, any unseen pattern can go undetected and evade the anti-virus systems.
 Apart from numerous code obfuscation techniques, modern malware developers inject adversarial perturbations in the program to make it difficult to detect using standard malware classifiers.

-In order to consider adversarial examples (AEs), Alasmary et al. \cite{alasmary2020soteria} proposed a novel approach (Soteria) that is capable to detect AEs for improved malware classification using deep learning.
-The model works in two phases, AEs detector, and IoT malware classifier.
+To consider adversarial examples (AEs), Alasmary et al. \cite{alasmary2020soteria} proposed a novel approach (Soteria) that can detect AEs for improved malware classification using deep learning.
+The model works in two phases: AEs detector and IoT malware classifier.
 First, the model starts by labeling the extracted CFG nodes by density and level-based labeling.
-Then, using a set of random walk algorithms proportional to the number of nodes in CFG for feature extraction.
-Then, using the n-gram module to deeply expresses and represent the behavior of the software process.
-Finally, using an auto-encoder the AEs are detected.
+Then, it uses a set of random walk algorithms proportional to the number of nodes in CFG for feature extraction.
+After that, uses the n-gram module to express and represent the behavior of the software process deeply.
+Finally, using an auto-encoder, the AEs are detected.
 The classifier works using an ensemble method of density-based and a level-based CNN classifier.
 Due to the loosely coupled system architecture and classifier reliance on the AE detector, the classifier does not require extracting features, optimizing the cost.
-On top of it, the classifier being a separate component, the user has the privilege to select a different classifier based on the scenario requirement.
-Experiment containing randomly selected 13798 malicious samples collected from CyberIOCs \cite{freeioc} was conducted and feature validation was done using PCA.
-Based on the evaluation, the AE detector was able to achieve an accuracy of 97.79\%, and 99.91\% bt the multi-class classifier.
+Additionally, the classifier being a separate component allows the user to select a different classifier based on the scenario requirement.
+An experiment containing randomly selected 13798 malicious samples collected from CyberIOCs \cite{freeioc} was conducted, and feature validation was done using principal component analysis (PCA).
+Based on the evaluation, the AE detector was able to achieve an accuracy of 97.79\% for detecting AEs, and 99.91\% overall as a multi-class classifier.